Monday, 4 November 2024

 THE GROUND

 THE MEADOW is a great non-league ground, and well worth a visit for any hopper.
-It's not seen too many changes in the years that I've visiting, but this is for the better.
+It's not seen too many changes in the years that I've visited, but this is for the better.
 It is situated a brisk 10-minute walk from the town, which has a range of decent takeaways and pubs.
-I can recommend the Red Squirrel Brewery Shop, where you can sit in and have a pint, or take some out, as I did.
-It does a range of their own ales, plus guests and real ciders too.
-At the ground is a pretty standard club bar in terms of drinks, though it is nice to visit and has recently been refurbished.
-There is a basic tea bar on the far side and for first team vans a burger van visits and parks behind the near end goal.
-There used to be a decent club shop with lots of old programmes but this has now gone and I am unsure what they sell now.
+At the ground is a pretty standard club bar in terms of drinks, though it is nice to visit.
+There is a basic tea bar on the far side and for first-team games a burger van visits and parks behind the near-end goal.
+The club shop has recently returned and has an excellent range of programmes.
 Car parking wise, there is plenty at the ground, as well as a nearby National Trust car park with free spaces just under 10 minutes away.
+In addition, the town has more and is well linked with buses and an underground station.

-THE MAIN STAND SIDE is comprised of a 224 seater stand and is probably the oldest part of the ground.
+THE MAIN STAND SIDE is comprised of a 224-seater stand and is probably the oldest part of the ground.
 It is flanked by extensive open terracing on both sides and contains the majority of the facilities including the dressing rooms and clubhouse.
-The stand is currently sponsored by local insurance firm Asprey Harris.
+The stand is looking very tired nowadays and is probably the worst part of the ground in terms of aesthetics.

 Opposite is the RYAN MORAN TERRACE.
 It was renamed in 2013 in tribute to former Chesham player Ryan Moran who lost his battle with cancer at the young age of 31.
 It has extensive cover for around 600, plus another 300 uncovered.
-It also houses the toilets and tea bar for hot drinks and snacks
+It also houses toilets and a tea bar for hot drinks and snacks.
+This is probably the best place to watch the game from.

-THE MEADOW END is a part covered terrace that in the end has been sponsored by local paper the Buckinghamshire Advertiser.
-It can hold around 300 under cover and around 800 in all.
+THE MEADOW END is a part-covered terrace.
+It can hold around 2500 under cover and around 500 in all.

-At the other end is the TOWN END.
+Finally, THE TOWN END.
 This was uncovered on my first visit but around the turn of the century, a metal terrace was added with a covered capacity of around 300.
-This ensures that their ground has everything in place to advance to the Conference South if they gain promotion.

 No comments: